bozanomer/LoanCases/README.md

 # Loan Cases: Paid Off or Not
-In this work, we will build a classifier to predict whether a loan case will be paid off or not.We load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
+In this work, I will build a classifier to predict whether a loan case will be paid off or not.I load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
 We used the following algorithms to build our models:

 k-Nearest Neighbour
 Decision Tree